 - Keep a Record: Write down the name and badge number of the CBP officer questioning you in secondary.

 - U.S. Citizens: You have the right to enter the U.S. with the presentation of proper documentation, i.e. U.S. Passport.
 CBP may temporarily hold you in secondary, but you must be allowed to enter the U.S.

 - Non-U.S. Citizens: Your rights are severely limited at a U.S. port of entry.
 Be prepared by traveling with the name and number of a lawyer and a friend or relative to contact should you be potentially denied entry into the U.S.

 - If CBP denies your admission into the U.S. and initiates expedited removal (deportation) proceedings: Ask to withdraw your request for admission instead of being subject to a removal order.

 - If you are denied entry into the U.S.: Hire an attorney to attempt to gain lawful entry back into the U.S.

 - If you believe you were discriminated against: Contact an attorney to file a complaint.

-- Do NOT be pressured into signing any documentation without proper review or against your will: If you are lawful permanent resident (have a green card) do not sign Form I-407.
+- Do NOT be pressured into signing any documentation without proper review or against your will: If you are a lawful permanent resident (have a green card) do not sign Form I-407.
 This will terminate your permanent residency status.

 - If you speak little to no English: Request an interpreter.
 Interpreters are available at the airport or via phone.